 Humorously indecent.
 Always discreet.
 The top-shelf comedy stylings of Ménage À Moi pair nicely with either a cooling beer or a warming tequila shot.
 Come for the sexually liberated, inclusive camaraderie.
 Stay for the belly laughs, new friends, and an organic unpredictability that ensures every show is unique.

 Enchanting audiences for over 20 years without saying so much as a word, MooNie is the undisputed master of Bristol’s Globe stage.
 MooNie presents a show that combines classic clowning, slack rope work and enough comedy to leave you gasping for breath.
 Enter the mind of MooNie.
 Visit MooNie’s Website

 Nazario Chickpeazio and his trusted side kick Nox, perform a menagerie of mystical melodies.
 Transport yourself to another realm with the sounds of the spice road; the Egyptian Oud, Turkish Lavta, Persian Tabla, and the Balkan Davule.
 These two peasants abroad will share the music of their distant journeys with you.

 New Minstrel Revue (all season)

-The New Minstrel Revue has traveled all across America sharing their unique mixture of original and traditional music to exited and appreciative audiences.
-With a focus on vocal harmonies and a high level of musicianship these seasoned performers are consistently finding new ways to make you laugh, make you cry, or make you want to get drunk and start a band.
-Visit the New Minstrel Revue’s Website
+The New Minstrel Revue has traveled all across America sharing their unique mixture of original and traditional music to excited and appreciative audiences.
+With a focus on vocal harmonies and a high level of musicianship, these seasoned performers are consistently finding new ways to make you laugh, make you cry, or make you want to get drunk and start a band.

 Preshow with Odorferious Thunderbottom – Front Gate (all season)